 County governments play an important role in American democracy.
 However, there has been little previous research about the effect of elections on county fiscal policies.
 In this paper, we have shown that the partisan composition of county legislatures has a significant effect on county fiscal policies.
 Counties with more Democratic legislators spend more than counties with Republican legislators.
 We find this effect using two separate analytical strategies applied to an original dataset of nearly ten thousand county elections.
-This effect is especially large on redistributive policies - in contrast to the argument made by Peterson that redistribution is an area where local governments are particularly constrained and "where certain kinds of citizen needs and preferences seldom become demands" (Peterson, 1981, p.
+The effects we observe in individual policy areas are especially surprising.
+For instance, we observe a robust effect of partisanship on redistributive policies - in contrast to the argument made by Peterson that redistribution is an area where local governments are particularly constrained and "where certain kinds of citizen needs and preferences seldom become demands" (Peterson, 1981, p.
 182).
-Counties with more Democratic legislators also raise more revenue than counties with Republican legislators.
+In addition, we find that counties with more Democratic legislators also raise more revenue than counties with Republican legislators.

 Why do county policies exhibit these effects, when the bulk of the previous literature on counties has emphasized the constraints on local policymaking?
 There are several possible explanations.
 One simple explanation may be that counties operate much like other local governments, such as cities - where recent research indicates that constraints do not eliminate the effects of partisanship.
 In addition, the constraints on county governments might not be as significant as previously argued.
 Perhaps receiving a large portion of funding from states and federal governments is not that constraining for counties at the margin, and so they have some degree of leeway within their budget to adjust policy when local representatives from different parties are elected.
 In addition, our exploration of moderators suggests that certain institutional configurations of counties may allow for more flexibility by county governments to change policy.
 In particular, when individual elected officials are afforded more power via the design of county government or rely less on other levels of government, the election of partisans has larger effects on fiscal policy.
 The institutions of government may affect the quality of representation in counties in the United States.

-35 The increase in the policy effects of the partisan composition over time is consistent with the findings of Caughey, Warshaw, and Xu (2017) at the state-level.

 Overall, our findings contribute to a growing literature on the policy consequences of partisan control of state and local government.
 The partisan composition of county governments matters.
 Despite the lack of attention on the politics of county governments, we demonstrate that county-level policy is influenced by some of the same political patterns evident in the United States as a whole.
 Much as it does in Congress, states, and cities, partisan selection plays a powerful role in county politics.
 When voters elect Democratic county legislators rather than Republican legislators, the county policies that result will change in accordance with the leanings of those partisan representatives.
 County elections, then, may be a vehicle by which policy responsiveness operates at the local level.
 Since counties spend hundreds of billions of dollars of taxpayer money and conduct thousands of elections each year, the health of county democracy is important for democracy writ large in the United States.